dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 ## isOpen

-Indicates whether the camera has been open.
+Indicates whether the camera is turned on.

 ```typescript
 isOpen(): boolean